‘Shark Tank’ Star Daymond John Opens Up About Cancer Diagnosis

 The millionaire apparel entrepreneur also told GMA co-host Robin Roberts, herself a cancer survivor, that he hopes this disclosure will inspire others to be proactive about health, insofar as mammograms, colonoscopies, or other forms of routine but necessary testing that could lead to early detection of health issues are concerned.

-John indicated that he is cancer free, but doctors will need to monitor the remaining half of his thyroid on a regular basis for any recurrence of cancer.
+John indicated that he is cancer-free, but doctors will need to monitor the remaining half of his thyroid on a regular basis for any recurrence of cancer.

 Watch the GMA clip embedded below.